 - Add the butternut squash cubes to 1½-quart-capacity baking dish.
 (Hint: Buy squash already cubed!)
 Drizzle with the oil.
 Toss to coat.
 Add the pomegranate juice, salt, and pepper.
 Cover dish well with foil.

-- Bake until the squash is fork-tender, about 50 minutes.
+- Roast in the oven until the squash is fork-tender, about 50 minutes.
 Carefully remove the foil.

 - Smash the butternut squash in baking dish with a potato masher.
 Stir well.
 Adjust seasoning.